-- taking samples (cultures) from the cervix to test for infectious agents such aschlamydia and gonorrhea
+taking samples (cultures) from the cervix to test for infectious agents such as chlamydia and gonococcus (causes gonorrhea)

-- removing a small amount of tissue (biopsy) from the lining of the uterus to test, which is called endometrial biopsy
+> - removing a small amount of tissue (biopsy) from the lining of the uterus to test, which is called endometrial biopsy

-- a laparoscopy procedure to allow a doctor to look more closely at the insides of the abdomen or pelvis
+> - a laparoscopy procedure to allow a doctor to look more closely at the insides of the abdomen or pelvis

-- looking at the discharge under a microscope
+> - looking at the discharge under a microscope

-- collections of pus (abscesses) in the pelvis or uterus
+> - collections of pus (abscesses) in the pelvis or uterus

-- septic shock (an overwhelming blood infection that leads to very low blood pressure)
+> - septic shock (an overwhelming blood infection that leads to very low blood pressure)